 I’ve listed tons of different areas to get protein into your diet, but what I really want you to takeaway from this post is this:

 Eating high-protein is important, and there is no wrong way to do it.

-If you want to aim for 100g of protein, that’s a great place to start.
-And I promise you, it’s much easier than it sounds!
+If you want to aim for 100g of protein, I hope you now realize that it’s much easier than it sounds.

 Want more protein in your life?
-I’ve got plenty of free high-protein recipes right here on my site to help: check them out here.
+I’ve got TONS of free high-protein recipes right here on my site to help: check them out here.